mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 ## About Project in Interview .

-Hi my name kamran in my current org , where organization has E-commerce application and this E-commerece application is multi micro service architecture because there are more tha 100 micro services there are multiple development teams is responsible for certain microservices probaly 3-4 microservices, as a devops engineer my role is to work closely with two development teams so my project is basically to work with both of thise devlopment team and implement DevOps or constantly
+Hi my name kamran in my current org concentrix and client were regenron where organization has E-commerce application and this E-commerece application is multi micro service architecture because there are more tha 100 micro services there are multiple development teams is responsible for certain microservices probaly 3-4 microservices, as a devops engineer my role is to work closely with two development teams so my project is basically to work with both of thise devlopment team and implement DevOps or constantly